 Genetic counsellors also discussed wider implications of receiving a positive result and were able to give information on worries people had such as around getting insurance if they tested positive.
 Although it is important to be honest when asked questions by insurance companies about one’s own or a family member’s medical history, Genetic Alliance UK advise that people in the UK do not have to disclose predictive test results for inherited MND.

 Genetic counselling can also provide reliable information.
-People we interviewed described how genetic counsellors explained in an easy-to-understand way how genes are inherited and passed on.
+People we interviewed described how genetic counsellors explained in an easy-understand way how genes are inherited and passed on.
 They discussed the reproductive options available for some people with an increased genetic risk of developing MND, including the use of genetic testing before or during pregnancy, which could help with planning a family.

 Genetic counselling also provided the opportunity to ask questions, and sometimes to find out about research opportunities.